 Put sugar, cocoa powder, cornstarch and salt into a 3-quart (or larger) saucepan. *Whisk them together.
 Stir in the milk and begin to heat your pudding mixture over medium heat, stirring constantly.
 This is the part that takes some time.
 On my stove top, set to medium (which is level 5 out of 10), it was about 20 minutes.

 It’s important to stir constantly during this process.
 It’s easy to scorch milk and sugar, as you bring them to a boil, and stirring helps prevents that from happening.
-So keep your whisk moving across the bottom of your pan to prevent any sticking.
+So keep your whisk moving across the bottom of your pan to prevent any sticking and create the best homemade pudding.

 Once the pudding comes to a boil, large bubbles will begin to rise up around the edges of your pan and when you stir through with a spoon the pudding will have thickened somewhat.
 It will coat the back of a spoon.
 And, as you can see in the picture above, as it runs off the spoon the pudding doesn’t blend immediately back into a smooth pool, but is thick enough to begin sitting atop itself for a moment.
 It’s ready to come off the heat.